BlueBrain/Currentscape/doc/source/tutorial.rst

 The config file should be a json file containing a dictionnary.
 Each value in the dictionnary can replace a default parameter of the plot.
-Below is a complete dictionnary showing every default value that you can replace (except "current":"names" that is not set by default but shown below anyway).
+Below is a complete dictionnary showing every default value that you can replace (except :code:`"current":"names"` that is not set by default but shown below anyway).
-Each parameter name is self-explanatory.
+There are also comments in this example config explaining any field that is not self-explanatory.

 .. code-block:: JSON